Man Drives Through Mourners At St. Louis Vigil For Trans Woman Killed By Police

-A motorist drove through a crowd of demonstrators at a candlelight vigil held in St. Louis on Wednesday night to mourn a 30-year-old transgender woman who was killed by police earlier this week.
+A motorist drove through a crowd of demonstrators at a Wednesday night candlelight vigil held in St. Louis to mourn a 30-year-old transgender woman who was killed by police earlier this week.

 Two police officers were called to Kiwi Herring’s home on Tuesday morning over accusations that she had “severely cut” a neighbor.
 When the officers tried to arrest her, they said she attacked them with a large kitchen knife, slicing one in the arm.
 At that point, the police opened fire, killing her.